Meet the Founder and President

 Miss United Nations 2015

-Sherrie Gearheart founded Live Out Loud Charity (LOLC) in 2010 after losing her childhood friend to suicide.
+Sherrie founded Live Out Loud Charity (LOLC) in 2010 after losing her childhood friend to suicide.
 He was only nineteen years old at the time of his death.
 Sherrie used the tragedy of losing her friend as motivation to help others who suffer from suicidal thoughts and depression.

-In 2015, Sherrie was chosen to represent the United States and vie for the coveted international title of Miss United Nations.
+In 2015, Sherrie was selected to represent the United States and vie for the coveted international title of Miss United Nations.
 In July of that year she represented the USA and won the United Nations Pageant!
 Sherrie has gained international acclaim as Founder & President of Live Out Loud Charity, Miss UN 2015, a professional runway & print model, a public speaker & singer, a pageantry and model coach, contributor to Ascene Chicago Magazine, and editor of Tiara Magazine.

 During the first six months of her reign, Sherrie worked tirelessly fulfilling her duty as Miss UN by visiting five countries.
 The purpose behind every trip was to save lives by focusing on the core values of LOLC – suicide prevention, anti-bullying, and core character development.